 Coles, the second-biggest retailer in Australia, was in a difficult position at the start of 2019.
 Squeezed between top performer Woolworths and discounter Aldi, its efforts to win more customers through price reductions weren’t working: Woolworths simply cut its prices too.
 What's more, Kaufland was due to enter the Australian market in 2020 and the threat of Amazon would continue to grow.
 A far brighter strategy was needed to engage valuable family shoppers and create a distinctive brand identity.

 The aim of the Stikeez campaign was twofold.
-Firstly, it would stimulate sales by giving customers a free fruit or veg Stikeez character for each $30 AUD spent in the store.
-Secondly – and no less importantly – it would promote healthy eating by challenging Australian kids to eat fruit & veg in all colours of the rainbow every day.
+Firstly, it would stimulate sales by giving customers a free fruit or veg Stikeez character for each AUD 30 spent in the store.
+Secondly – and no less importantly – it would promote healthy eating by challenging Australian kids to eat fruit & veg in all colors of the rainbow every day.
 Kids could collect 24 Stikeez altogether, including some named after Coles fresh produce growers such as Marie the Mango (Marie Piccone from Manbulloo, NT); Carlo the Cucumber (Carlo Pippo from Fresh at Heart, Ballina, NSW); and Sunny the Strawberry (Sunny Ridge Strawberry Farm in Main Ridge, Victoria).

-To support its healthy eating message, Coles partnered with the Healthy Food Association, which went into schools to educate children about how to make good food choices.
+Coles partnered with the Healthy Food Association to support its healthy eating message, which went into schools to educate children about making good food choices.
 The retailer also teamed up with the newspaper trade: if readers bought a paper containing a full-page special about the campaign, they received a voucher for a free Stikeez.
-What’s more, in addition to running FreshStikeez throughout its 820 Coles supermarkets, the retailer extended the campaign to its 685 Coles Express stores.
+In addition to running Fresh Stikeez throughout its 820 Coles supermarkets, the retailer extended the campaign to its 685 Coles Express stores.

 Coles Fresh ambassador and celebrity chef, Curtis Stone, helped create the Rainbow Challenge by developing easy-to-prepare recipes for kids to make with their parents to help complete the challenge.

 Coles is a leading Australian retailer, with over 2,500 retail outlets nationally.
-Founded in 1914, Coles makes life easier for Australians by delivering quality, value and service to the 21 million customers who shop there each week.
+Founded in 1914, Coles makes life easier for Australians by delivering quality, value, and service to the 21 million customers who shop there each week.

-Together with Disney, we’ve developed a first-to-market, multi-property Disney Heroes campaign that empowers kids to become the best version of themselves, while at the same time helping Sainsbury’s to drive brand warmth.See Sainsbury's Disney Heroes
+Together with Disney, we’ve developed a first-to-market, multi-property Disney Heroes campaign that empowers kids to become the best version of themselves while at the same time helping Sainsbury’s to drive brand warmth.See Sainsbury's Disney Heroes